CarawaysClass/carawaysclass.github.io/bcis1305/bcis1305-course-details.md

 > **Author:** Triad Interactive

 **Important - You will need access to a Windows (PC) to complete the MS Access assignments.**  Even though most of our class assignments can be completed on a Mac, there are some assignments that require the Windows (PC) version of Microsoft Office.
-Specifically, the MS Access SIMnet project assignments require you to use a Windows computer as MS Access is only available for Windows, and is not available on the Mac.
+Specifically, the MS Access SIMnet project assignments require you to use a Windows computer as MS Access is only available for Windows and is not available on the Mac.
 If you use a Mac as your primary computer, you will need to find a Windows computer to complete the MS Access assignments.

 **Optional Material:** None